 SQL Statements can be provided directly in-task using the statement editor provided, or the path to a

-.sql file can be used in place of the statement.
-Either way, this statement can be “verified” for any syntactic issues using the “Verify SQL Statement”
+.sql file can be used in place of the statement by choosing File Connection as the Statement Source.

 SQL Statements support parameters which can be used to provide variables that can be modified at a job sequence level.
 This means you could have the same SQL Statement task with different results and effects depending on what parameter is provided.

 Parameters can be referenced in script using the T-SQL local variable syntax of